MAN95-dev/The-Bookshelf/README.md

 - **your_picks** contains information about the books added to the 'Your picks' page.
-- This includes the book's title, author, a link to the book cover, a link to the Amazon store, a synopsis, a review written by the users, and who the added book was created by.
+- This includes the book's title, author, a link to the book cover, a link to the Amazon store, a synopsis, a review written by the user, and who the added book was created by.

 # Technologies Used